 - 1.1.
 Corporate Governance may be defined as "A set of systems, processes and principles which ensure that a company is governed in the best interest of all stakeholders."
 It ensures commitment to values and ethical conduct of business; transparency in business transactions; statutory and legal compliance; adequate disclosures and effective decision-making to achieve corporate objectives.
 In other words, Corporate Governance is about promoting corporate fairness, transparency and accountability.
 Good Corporate Governance is simply Good Business. - 1.2.
+Corporate Governance also means a set of relationships between a company's management, its board, its shareholders as well as other stakeholders which provides the structure through which objectives of a company are set, along with the means of attaining those objectives and monitoring performance.
+It helps define the way authority as well as responsibility are allocated and how decisions are made. - 1.3.
 Corporate Governance is very important in general because, at its most basic level, corporate governance sets up the "rules of the game" to deal with issues arising from separation of ownership and management so that the interests of all stakeholders are protected.
 Empirical evidence shows that businesses with superior governance practices generate bigger profits, higher returns on equity and larger dividend yields.
-Besides this, corporate governance also shows up in such soft areas as employee motivation, work culture, corporate value system and corporate image. - 1.3.
+Besides this, corporate governance also shows up in such soft areas as employee motivation, work culture, corporate value system and corporate image. - 1.4.
 Banks are different from other corporates in important respects, and that makes corporate governance of banks not only different but also more critical.
 Banks lubricate the wheels of the real economy, are the conduits of monetary policy transmission and constitute the economy's payment and settlement system.
 By the very nature of their business, banks are highly leveraged.
 They accept large amounts of uncollateralized public funds as deposits in a fiduciary capacity and further leverage those funds through credit creation.
-The presence of a large and dispersed base of depositors in the stakeholders group sets banks apart from other corporates. - 1.4.
+The presence of a large and dispersed base of depositors in the stakeholders' group sets banks apart from other corporates. - 1.5.
 Banks are interconnected in diverse, complex and oftentimes opaque ways, underscoring their 'contagion' potential.
 If a corporate fails, the fallout can be restricted to the stakeholders.
-If a bank fails, the impact can spread rapidly through to other banks with potentially serious consequences for the entire financial system and the macro-economy. - 1.5.
+If a bank fails, the impact can spread rapidly through to other banks with potentially serious consequences for the entire financial system and the macro-economy. - 1.6.
 All economic agents tend to behave in a pro-cyclical manner, and banks are no exception.
 In case of banks, their pro-cyclical behaviour hurts not just the institution but the larger economy.